General conditions of sale

 7. Information and Specifications

-All illustrations, drawings and other information issued by the Supplier or contained in its catalogues, price lists, advertisements or any other publications must be regarded as approximate guides only and any weights, dimensions, power, measurements, capacities, properties, colours and other particulars of the Goods or Support Services, processes, equipment or materials are offered by the Supplier in good faith as being approximately correct but no responsibility can be accepted for their accuracy except where otherwise specifically agreed in writing by the Supplier.
+All illustrations, drawings and other information issued by the Supplier or contained in its catalogs, price lists, advertisements or any other publications must be regarded as approximate guides only and any weights, dimensions, power, measurements, capacities, properties, colors and other particulars of the Goods or Support Services, processes, equipment or materials are offered by the Supplier in good faith as being approximately correct but no responsibility can be accepted for their accuracy except where otherwise specifically agreed in writing by the Supplier.
 Errors or omissions in such publications are subject to correction.